 Landscaping Trees for Winter

-It clear that landscape trees play a role in providing visual interest in the yard for spring, summer, and fall, but what about winter?
-When the colorful fall foliage is gone, do your specimens have anything left to offer?
-If you have selected your trees wisely, then when Old Man Winter darkens your doorstep, it is time for your evergreen trees to shine.
-Take your cue from the holiday season and plant those Christmas classics, blue spruce trees.
+It is clear that landscape trees play a role in providing visual interest in the yard for spring, summer, and fall.
+Winter is tougher.
+When the fall foliage is gone, many yards are left looking drab.
+But if you have selected your trees wisely, then, when Old Man Winter darkens your doorstep, it is time for your evergreen trees to shine.
+Take your cue from the holiday season and plant those Christmas classics, the blue spruce trees (Picea pungens).

-Also popular as evergreen trees is another kind of spruce, the dwarf Alberta spruce.
+Also popular as an evergreen tree is another kind of spruce, the dwarf Alberta spruce (Picea glauca 'Conica').
 You will often see them used in pairs to flank the entryway to a house for a formal look that strives for balance.
 Because dwarf Alberta spruce trees will remain relatively small for a number of years, people sometimes treat them (at least initially) as container plants.

-Another tree that offers winter interest and is planted to form privacy screens is the Nellie R. Stevens holly.
+Another tree or shrub that offers winter interest and is planted to form privacy screens is the holly (Ilex spp.), including the Nellie R. Stevens holly.
 This one is evergreen, too, but with a twist: It is considered a broadleaf evergreen.